iron-software/IronBarcode-Examples/how-to/image-correction/README.md

 The **MedianBlurFilter** serves to minimize image noise by substituting the value of each pixel with the median value from the adjacent pixels in its vicinity.
 This filter excels at maintaining edge definition while effectively eliminating noise.

 - **KernelSize**: This parameter establishes the dimensions of the surrounding area around each pixel that is considered for median calculation.
 It is imperative that this value be an odd number greater than 0.
 The typical default setting is 5.

-Here's the paraphrased section with resolved URL paths as specified:

 ```csharp
 using IronBarCode;  // Include IronBarCode namespace for access to barcode reading functionalities